 Please note, all rates are subject to change, including meal plan values.
 All published rates reflect current values, and any approved changes are posted immediately.
 In the event of a discrepancy between the official rates and the rates published, the official rates shall prevail.

-Peter Lougheed Hall is located at Saskatchewan Drive and 111 Street in the Northeast residential section of UAlberta's North Campus.
+Peter Lougheed Hall is located at 11011 Saskatchewan Drive, in the Northeast residential section of UAlberta's North Campus.

 View the UAlberta Campus Map.

-Eastern Ascent is Residence Services upper-year student Orientation program specifically designed for students living in our East Campus residences and runs from August 28 to September 9, 2017.
+Eastern Ascent is Residence Services upper-year student Orientation program specifically designed for students living in our East Campus residences and runs for two weeks around the beginning of the Academic Year.

 Eastern Ascent provides residents with the opportunity to develop peer connections and become better oriented to the Edmonton community and UAlberta campus prior to the start of Fall Term Classes.